Optimal Placement of Virtual Inertia in Power Grids: Case study: 12-Bus-Three-Region System

 \item The sparsity-promoting approach proposed in Section~\ref{Subsection: l1_norm} is examined in Figure~\ref{fig:gridN}.
 For a uniform disturbance without a sparsity penalty, inertia is allocated at all nine buses of the network.
-For $\gamma =6\times10^{-5}$ an allocation at only seven buses is optimal with hardly a 1.3\% degradation in performance.
-For sparser allocations, the trade-off with performance becomes more relevant.
-The sparsity effect is significantly pronounced for localized disturbances.
-The optimal solution for $\gamma = 0$ for a localized disturbance at node 4, requires allocating inertia at buses (4, 6).
-However, for $\gamma = 2\times10^{-4}$, we observe an allocation of inertia only at bus 4 does not affect the performance significantly, while being preferable from an economic perspective.
+A modest penalty of $\gamma =6e{-5}$, however, yields an allocation at only seven buses with a mere 1.3\% degradation in performance.
+For sparser allocations, the performance loss becomes more relevant.
+The optimal allocation is inherently sparser in the case of localized disturbances.
+Even without a sparsity penalty, virtual inertia would be assigned to only buses 4 and 6, when the disturbance is at node 4.
+An allocation exclusively at bus 4 (economically preferable), with negligible performance loss can be arrived at, with a penalty of $\gamma > 2e{-4}$.

-\item Figure~\ref{fig:grid7} shows the time domain responses to a localized impulse at node 4, modeling a post-fault condition.
-Subfigure (a) (respectively, (b)) {\tr show that the optimal inertia allocation according to the proposed $\mathcal H_2$ performance criteria is also superior in terms of peak (overshoot) for angle differences (respectively, frequencies).} Subfigure (c) displays the frequency response at node 5 of the system.
-Note from the scale of this plot that the deviations as potentially insignificant.
-Similar comments apply to other signals which are not displayed here.
-Finally subfigure (d) shows the control effort $m_i\cdot \ddot{\theta}_{i}$ expended by the virtual inertia emulation at the disturbed bus.
-Perhaps surprisingly, observe that the optimal allocation $m=m^*$ requires the least control effort.
+\item Figure~\ref{fig:grid7} shows the time-domain responses to a localized impulse at node 4, modeling a post-fault condition.
+Subfigure (a) (respectively, (b)) shows that the optimal inertia allocation according to the proposed $\mathscr H_2$ performance criteria is also superior in terms of frequency overshoot and angle differences (respectively, frequencies).
+Subfigure (c) displays the frequency response at node 5 of the system.
+Note from the scale of this plot that the deviations are insignificant.
+Similar comments also apply to all other signals which are not displayed here.
+Finally, Subfigure (d) shows the control effort $m_4 \cdot \ddot{\theta}_{4}$ expended by the virtual inertia emulation at the disturbed bus.
+Perhaps surprisingly, we observe that the optimal allocation $m=m^*$ requires the least control effort.